-Erica Chung, Intern, is responsible for assisting in the development of the Pharos Project's Chemical and Material Library and creating communications content for HBN.
+Erica Chung, Health Educator, is responsible for assisting in the development of the Pharos Project's Chemical and Material Library and creating communications content for HBN.
 She previously worked for the New York Community Trust conducting program evaluations and brought her experience in Diversity, Equity and Inclusion to help bridge the gap between grantee organizations and funders.
-Erica is also a champion of health communications, having worked for the Collaborative on Health and the Environment where she researches environmental health topics and integrates her love for art and science to develop engaging and accessible health content for the general public.
+Erica is also a champion of health communications, having worked for the Collaborative on Health and the Environment where she researched environmental health topics and integrated her love for art and science to develop engaging and accessible health content for the general public.
 Erica has an MPH from Columbia University in Environmental Health Sciences and a BS from the University of Minnesota in Biology.

 Chief Executive Officer

 Gina Ciganik, Chief Executive Officer, has been growing and scaling HBN’s vision since assuming the CEO role in 2016.
 Previously she served as Senior Advisor for Housing Innovation, establishing and leading the HomeFree initiative, an expansion of HBN’s healthy materials work into the affordable housing sector.
 Recognized as a national leader in transforming human and environmental health through strategic partnerships, innovative business practices, education, and leading-edge research, Ciganik has a proven track record of creating healthier spaces where we live, work, and play.
 Prior to HBN, she was Vice President of Housing Development at a Minneapolis-St. Paul area affordable housing development organization, where she spent two decades creating thousands of healthy, affordable homes.
 Her efforts culminated in the construction of The Rose, a 90-unit apartment building in Minneapolis that set a new national standard for healthy materials.